DSTG works closely with universities to deliver technology-based solutions to Defence.

 University collaboration is core to our strategy to build on our strength of being a valued advisor to government and to focus our efforts towards future Defence and national security capability.

-We leverage world-class capabilities both in Australia and internationally, through strategic alliances and partnerships.
-Partnerships enable us to take a stronger role in integrating knowledge and best practices to deliver innovative outcomes.
+Outside ADSUN, we leverage world-class capabilities both in Australia and internationally through strategic alliances and partnerships.
+Partnerships enable us to take a stronger role in integrating knowledge and best practices to deliver innovative outcomes for Defence.

 Defence Science Partnerships program